skip to content

 Where no executor is appointed in a will

-Where no executor is appointed in a will, the court may grant the administration of the estate to a person entitled to the residue of the estate or (if appropriate) some other share of the estate.
-If the beneficiaries so request, the Public Trustee or a private trustee company may be appointed by the court to administer the estate.
-If there is no person in this State over the age of eighteen years willing or able to act as executor, the court may order that the administration be granted to the Public Trustee.
+Where no executor is appointed in a will, the Court may grant the administration of the estate to a person entitled to the residue of the estate or (if appropriate) some other share of the estate.
+If the beneficiaries so request, the Court may appoint the Public Trustee or a private trustee company to administer the estate.
+If there is no person in South Australia over the age of 18 willing or able to act as executor, the Court may order that the administration be granted to the Public Trustee.

-A person appointed as executor does not have to accept that responsibility [Administration and Probate Act 1919 (SA) s 36].
+A person appointed as executor does not have to accept that responsibility [Succession Act 2023 (SA) s 66].
 If a person renounces (refuses) such an appointment, the other executor named in the will becomes the sole executor.
 If no other executor is named in the will, the procedure above applies.
 This sometimes happens where the will is old.
-If there is no living executor, the procedure outlined above following applies.
+If there is no living executor, the procedure outlined above applies.

 Where a sole executor dies